Green Driver State Incentives in Maryland

 Drivers of approved plug-in electric vehicles can use Maryland's high occupancy vehicle (HOV) lanes at all times, even if they are traveling solo.
 Qualifying PEVs must:

-- Be capable of traveling at a maximum speed of at least 65 miles per hour (mph.)
+- Be capable of traveling at a maximum speed of at least 65 MPH.

-- Display a permit* issued by the (MVA).
+- Display a permit* issued by the Motor Vehicle Administration.

 Maryland's green-minded drivers have a few opportunities to save money in the form of tax breaks: